Boamorte8/boa-payments/docs/improves.md

 - Review concepts from javascript weird parts
 - Review concepts from angular
 - Study about google javascript style guide
-- To do other features of the app
+- To do other features of the app OK

 ## Questions